El Al Flight 1862: Health issues

-Mental-health care was available after the crash to all affected residents and service personnel.
+Mental health care was available after the crash to all affected residents and service personnel.
 After about a year, many residents and service personnel began approaching doctors with physical health symptoms, which the affected patients blamed on the El Al crash.
 Insomnia, chronic respiratory infections, general pain and discomfort, impotence, flatulence, and bowel symptoms were all reported.
-About 67% of the affected patients were found to be infected with Mycoplasma, and suffered from symptoms similar to the Gulf War syndrome or chronic fatigue syndrome-like symptoms.
+The Dutch authorities did not believe that the patients were suffering from these symptoms and instead suggested they were caused by mental health problems or trauma as a result of the crash.
+This was believed because there were no harmful substances reported to be on board of the aircraft.
+Eventually about 67% of the affected patients were found to be infected with Mycoplasma, and suffered from symptoms similar to the Gulf War syndrome or chronic fatigue syndrome-like symptoms.

 Dutch officials from government departments of transport and of public health asserted that at the time of the crash, they understood that no health risks existed from any cargo on the aircraft; Els Borst, minister of public health, stated that "no extremely toxic, very dangerous, or radioactive materials" had been on board.
 In October 1993, the nuclear energy research foundation Laka reported that the tail contained 282 kg of depleted uranium as counterweight, as did all Boeing 747s at the time; this was not known during the rescue and recovery process.

 Studies were suggested to be undertaken on the symptoms of the affected survivors and service personnel, but for several years, these suggestions were ignored on the basis that no practical reason would lead one to believe in any link between the health symptoms of the survivors and the Bijlmer crash site.
 In 1997, an expert testified in the Israeli parliament that dangerous products would have been released during combustion of the depleted uranium in the tail of the Boeing 747. - an eventuality given consideration, but ruled out as improbable, in the Netherlands Air Safety Board's 1994 final report of the accident.

 The first studies on the symptoms reported by survivors, performed by the Academisch Medisch Centrum (AMC), began in May 1998.
 The AMC eventually concluded that up to a dozen cases of autoimmune disorders among the survivors could be directly attributed to the crash, and health notices were distributed to doctors throughout the Netherlands requesting that extra attention be paid to symptoms of autoimmune disorder, particularly if the patient had a link with the Bijlmer crash site.
+Unfortunately, by the time these studies came around, some survivors had already perished, possibly as a result of these autoimmune disorders.
 Another study, performed by the Rijksinstituut voor Volksgezondheid en Milieu, concluded that although toxic products had been released at the time of the crash, the added risks of cancer were small, about one or two additional cases per 10,000 exposed persons.
 The institute also concluded that the chances of uranium poisoning were minimal.